Who we are

 We have made a commitment to protecting your personal information with respect and to protecting it at all times.
 It is our aim to ensure that your details are processed in a fair, open, and transparent way.

 For the purposes of EU General Data Protection Regulation 2016/679 (“Data Protection Law”) we are the “controller” of your personal data.
 This means that we are responsible for, and control the processing of, your personal information.

-For more details about how we process personal information about you, your rights, and the measures we take to protect your details, please contact our Data Protection Officer by:
+For more details about how we process personal information about you, your rights, and the measures we take to protect your details, please contact our Privacy Officer by:

 • Writing to PKAVS, The Gateway, North Methven Street, Perth, PH1 5PP